dinochecker

 Yaverlandia bitholus

-In 1930, Watson (and later Swinton, 1936) referred a partial skull cap from Yaverland Point on the Isle of White to Vectisaurus.
-But when Steel (1969) followed Hulke (1879) in listing the latter as an iguanodontid, Peter Galton nobbled said bone, renamed it Yaverlandia, and assigned it to Pachycephalosauria: a group of thick-headed, possibly omnivorous dinosaurs affectionately known as "headbangers".
+In 1930, Watson mentioned a partial skull cap from Yaverland Point on the Isle of Wight, noting that it most closely resembled Troodon from Alberta while also sharing traits with one of Wight's own dinosaurs.
+Swinton followed his lead in 1936 and referred the specimen to Vectisaurus.
+But when Steel (1969) concurred with Hulke (1879) and listed the latter as an iguanodontid, Galton stepped in, reclaimed the bone, named it Yaverlandia, and assigned it to Pachycephalosauria: a group of thick-headed, possibly omnivorous dinosaurs affectionately known as "headbangers".

-Based on the Early Cretaceous age of its Wessex Formation home, Yaverlandia was long thought to represent the oldest known pachycephalosaur and, despite being based on meagre remains, had managed to survive many pachycephalosaurian taxonomic reviews.
-However, aspersions were cast on its family ties in 2000 by Sullivan, who removed said skull cap — weakly domed and very thick — from pachycephalosauria because it lacked the features present in all definite members.
-Though its kinship was anyone's guess until Darren Naish subjected it to CT scans as part of his 2006 dissertation, which has yet to be published.
+Based on the Early Cretaceous age of its Wessex Formation home, Yaverlandia was long regarded as the oldest known pachycephalosaur, and despite being based on meagre remains, had managed to survive many pachycephalosaurian taxonomic reviews.
+However, aspersions were cast on its family ties in 2000 by Sullivan, who removed said skull cap — weakly domed and very thick — from Pachycephalosauria because it lacked the features that define the group.
+He offered no alternative identification, however, and its affinities remained shrouded in mystery until Darren Naish subjected the fossil to CT scans as part of his dissertation in 2006.

 Yaverlandia is named after Yaverland Point, its place of its discovery.